MichaelHallik/python-docstring-generator/README.md

 # Python docstring generator

-This repository contains a NiceGUI-based web application that allows developers to generate Python docstrings in three popular formats:
+This repository contains a NiceGUI-based web application that supports generating Python docstrings in three popular formats:

-Google, reStructuredText (reST), and NumPy
+Google, reStructuredText (reST) and NumPy

 ## Features